keduba/my_test/content/post/the-paradox-of-age/index.md

   focal_point: Smart
   preview_only: false
 ---
 When I first graduated from university in Nigeria and did the mandatory National Youth Service, I was 23.
 I thought I was old.
 Two years earlier, a school friend had dropped out from the university in his fourth year to go to Canada and start all over from first year.
 I thought to myself, “What, I could never do that!”
 This was happening in 2009.
-In 2021, 12 years later and by Nigerian standards, that is time to either go through undergraduate medical school twice, have three regular undergraduate degrees, or do a combination of an undergraduate degree, a masters and a PhD all assuming that the person started in 2009.
+In 2021, 12 years later and by Nigerian standards, that is enough time to have either gone through undergraduate medical school twice, had three regular undergraduate degrees, or done a combination of an undergraduate, Master's and a doctoral degree all assuming that the person started in 2009.

 At that time I felt that I was already old and thought that I could not possibly start from first year of university.
 However in the past two years, I have met people who started even more recently, like say 2014 and are almost at the end of their PhD.
 It then means I could have started a new undergraduate degree in a field that I really wanted such as Software Engineering and by now, I’d probably have a PhD in that or a related area.